Blood quota: The People's War

 Guzmán announced that “the triumph of the revolution will cost a million deaths.”
 "Paying the quota" meant that the senderista would "cross rivers of blood" for the triumph of the "people's war".
 The aim was to incite the Peruvian State to carry out acts of violence against the civilian population so that, in this way, the Shining Path could obtain popular support and the capacity for mass mobilization: the violence of the reaction had revolutionary effects by growing hatred and a desire for revenge among those affected, which in turn would lead to an acceleration of the ruin of the old order.

 In December 1982 President Fernando Belaúnde declared a state of emergency and ordered that the Peruvian Armed Forces fight the Shining Path, granting them extraordinary powers.
 Military leadership adopted practices used by Argentina during the Dirty War, committing state terrorism, with entire villages being massacred by the armed forces while civilians endured forced disappearance.
 When the military started organizing peasant militias ("rondas") to fight Senderistas, the Shining Path heavily retaliated: during the Lucanamarca massacre, nearly 70 indigenous people were murdered.
 The youngest victim was six months old, the oldest about seventy.
 Most were killed by machete and axe hacks; some were shot in the head at close range.
-Discussing the massacre, Guzman asserted that "the main point was to make them understand that we were a hard nut to crack, and that we were ready for anything, anything (..)".
+Discussing the massacre, Guzmán asserted that "the main point was to make them understand that we were a hard nut to crack, and that we were ready for anything, anything (..)".